 Butter mochi is a traditional Hawaiian treat, it is made with a high glutenous rice flour called Mochiko Flour.
 Like most Hawaiian food Butter Mochi is a fusion of different cultures who most likely met on in a plantation village.
 My guess on how butter mochi has come to be is that it is a hybrid of Japanese Mochi and Filipino Bibingka.

 When I was 7, my dad forced me to quit gymnastics which I LOVED.
 I even did so well that there was talk about me trying out for the competitive team; I’m not still bitter or anything.
 Now that I’m a parent, I’m thinking they were just trying to get more money out of myContinue reading “Asparagus Glass Noodles”

 Filipino spring rolls made of dreams and rainbows, these are addictive AF.
 Don’t say I didn’t warn you.

 The thing that I love about filipino food is that it’s hard to nail down exactly what that is because so many other countries have introduced their own foods to the Philippines and we’ve made it our own.
 Every family has their own version of every filipino dish and this is no exception.
 These are our Banana Lumpia or Turon.

-There is no Pineapple but there is the the trifecta of the island's favorite meats Spam, Portuguese sausage, and lap cheong.
+Hawaiian Fried Rice, there is no Pineapple but there is the the trifecta of the island’s favorite meats Spam, Portuguese sausage, and lap cheong.

 Authentic Hawaiian in under 30 minutes, with leftovers!
 This dish was brought to Hawaii from Chinese immigrants who introduced Hawaii to Cellophane Noodles (Glass noodles, bean thread noodles, or Chinese vermicelli).